Short-Term Projects

 - Have any necessary permits already obtained prior to applying.

-- Be implemented and completed within 12 months of contract.
+- Be able to be implemented and completed within 12 months of contract.

 - Not request more than $20,000 total from the Central Wasatch Commission.
 Projects with dedicated funds from the applying entity or community partners will be given increased weighting during the review process.